MRtrix3/mrtrix3/docs/reference/commands_list.rst

    commands/warpconvert: Convert between different representations of a non-linear warp

-   commands/warpcorrect: Replaces voxels in a deformation field that point to 0,0,0 with nan,nan,nan.
+   commands/warpcorrect: Replaces voxels in a deformation field that point to 0,0,0 with nan,nan,nan

    commands/warpinit: Create an initial warp image, representing an identity transformation